continuent/continuent-puppet-tungsten/README.md

 ## Setting AutoIncrement and AutoIncrement offset automatically

-The auto_increment_increment and auto_increment_offset can be determined automatically from the supplied clusterData by setting the mySQLSetAuto flag to true.
+The auto_increment_increment and auto_increment_offset can be determined automatically from the supplied clusterData by setting the mySQLSetAutoIncrement flag to true.
 This then used the Functions described below to determine the correct values

 ```
     $clusterData = {